utdata/icj-class/bootstrap/bootstrap-class-05.md

 - The text should be centered with some spacing around the words to give them air.
 - The background should be white.

+## Push your code to Github

+1. Use the git cycle to push all your changes to Github.

 ## And we're done, almost

 We are done with our site and it should look like this: